The Investigatory Powers Bill received Royal Assent on 29 November 2016.

 The small ISP

-The Bill does not distinguish between large and small ISPs.
-So according to the letter of the Bill any of the warrants and powers could apply.
+The Act does not distinguish between large and small ISPs.
+So according to the letter of the Act any of the warrants and powers could apply to a small ISP.

 However the draft Codes of Practice suggest that the powers mandating permanent capabilities will generally be applied to the larger players: